osism/documentation/source/overview/node-types.rst

 In larger environments it may be makes sense to introduce dedicated infrastructure nodes for the mirror and monitoring services.

-The bare-metal provisioning service (Cobbler) can also be placed on a dedicated node.
+The bare-metal provisioning service can also be placed on a dedicated node.

 Controller node
 ===============